Missouri Senate panel discusses changes to how school districts are accredited - NewsBreak

 The state updates its MSIP about every four to five years.
 In MSIP5, Vandeven said it was hard to tell if a school district was accredited on growth or improvement.

 “We’re trying hard in MSIP6 to get that balance right of providing solid statewide accountability, but giving our districts enough autonomy to really serve and honor their local context in the best way,” said Vandeven.
-“We’re going to be talking about success-ready students and looking at if our students are ready to enter kindergarten or elementary.”New security upgrades coming to Bolivar Schools
+“We’re going to be talking about success-ready students and looking at if our students are ready to enter kindergarten or elementary.”Top story: Missouri officer dies after being shot during traffic stop

 COVID-19 affected how the state assessed if a school was moving in the right direction.
 The State Board of Education approved the plan back in 2020.
 Recently, a Senate committee is reviewing the plan, regarding transparency and efficiency in schools.